Oats

 DefinitionThis section has been translated automatically.

-Annual, light green plant from the sweet grass family (Poaceae) that grows up to 1.20 m tall.
-At the end of the stalk with the 15 to 30 cm long, loose panicles with mostly horizontally protruding branches hang 2 to 3 cm long spikes.
+Avena sativa is an annual, light green plant from the sweet grass family (Poaceae) that grows up to 1.20 m tall.
+At the end of the stalk with its 15 to 30 cm long, loose panicles with mostly horizontally protruding branches hang 2 to 3 cm long spikes.

 General informationThis section has been translated automatically.

-The grains do not stand in ears like other cereals, but hang in panicles.
+Unlike other cereals, the grains do not grow in ears but hang in panicles.

-Allergologically, oat pollen (see pollen below) plays only a minor role, as the plant is a self-pollinator and no significant pollen flight occurs.
-Cross-reaction against grass pollen.
+Allergologically, oat pollen (see pollen below) only plays a subordinate role, as the plant is a self-pollinator and there is no significant pollen flight.
+Cross-reaction to grass pollen.

-Regarding the cosmetic and allergological significance of oat proteins, see below. oat extracts.
+With regard to the cosmetological and allergological significance of oat proteins, see below Oat extracts.

 NaturopathyThis section has been translated automatically.